 The Ultra Max is a sizable water container that uses Standard or Longlast water filters.
 Its maximum capacity is 18 cups which should hold an adequate amount of small sized families or extremely thirsty bachelors and bachelorettes.

-With greater tank size comes a greater footprint, though it fits quite well inside of refrigerators.
+With greater tank size comes a great footprint, though it fits somewhat well inside refrigerators.
 Some might consider its size to be a downside since it can be heavy to carry from sink to countertop or fridge.
-In addition, it’s going to be slightly trickier to calculate how many refills you can get per filter.
+In addition, it is going to be slightly trickier to calculate how many refills you can get per filter.

 Weird calculations aside, this water tank is a thing of beauty.
-It uses a sticker indicator that, unlike the Everyday’s sticker, actually works as expected, plus or minus a few cups.
-It also doesn’t have an open pour spout like the other, but instead has a convenient push-tap that keeps the tankful of water fully enclosed and inaccessible by airborne contaminants.
+It uses a sticker indicator that, unlike Everyday’s sticker, actually works as expected, plus or minus a few cups.
+It also does not have an open pour spout like the other but instead has a convenient push-tap that keeps the tankful of water fully enclosed and inaccessible by airborne contaminants.

 Brita Grand Pitcher

-But it deviates from the Everyday in how it has an electric filter indicator that eliminates much of the guesswork and keeping-track-of the water filter.
+But it deviates from the Everyday in how it has an electric filter indicator that eliminates much of the guesswork and keeps track of the water filter.
 The battery has a maximum lifespan of five years, surpassing the one-year warranty of the actual filter.
-It also has a soft, grippy handle that makes and pouring 10 cups of water super-easy to do.
+It also has a soft, grippy handle that makes pouring 10 cups of water.

-But best of all, the spout is covered by a flip lid to prevent airborne particles in your kitchen clouding up your freshly filtered tap water.
-If only the flip lid didn’t fall off from time to time, it would be the perfect Brita pitcher.
+But best of all, the spout is covered by a flip lid to prevent airborne particles in your kitchen from clouding up your freshly filtered tap water.
+If only the flip lid did not fall off from time to time, it would be the perfect Brita pitcher.

 Brita Everyday vs. Metro vs. Ultra Max vs. Grand: Which Should I Get?

-Your main consideration should be deciding how much countertop/fridge space you can dedicate to your new Brita pitcher.
-If you have plenty of open space and don’t mind carrying large quantities of water, then the Ultra Max is your best bet.
+Your major consideration should be deciding how much countertop/fridge space you can dedicate to your new Brita pitcher.
+If you have plenty of open space and do not mind carrying large quantities of water, then the Ultra Max is your best bet.

-If you’re looking for a compact pitcher, the Metro’s tiny footprint will be your best option.
+If you are looking for a compact pitcher, the Metro’s tiny footprint will be your best option.
 If you’d like to go for the middle-ground, the Grand Pitcher’s spout lid outclasses the Brita’s open-air lid by a wide margin.